Server-Proximal Aggregation for Federated Domain-Incremental Learning under Partial Participation: Task-Uniform Convergence and Backward Transfer: Theoretical Analysis

 \section{Theoretical Analysis}

-We first state the technical assumptions used throughout.
-We then present two main results: (i) training on a new task can \emph{improve} or at least preserve the loss on every earlier task, and (ii) \SPECIAL attains a communication-efficient convergence rate that holds uniformly across \emph{all} tasks, even for non-convex objectives and non-IID data.
-Complete proofs are deferred to Appendix~\ref{app:proofs}.
+We first state technical assumptions used throughout.
+We then present two main results: (i) a BKT guarantee showing that training on a new task improves or at least preserves the loss on each earlier task, and (ii) a task-uniform, communication-efficient convergence rate for \SPECIAL that holds for non-convex objectives and non-IID data under partial participation.
+Full proofs appear in Appendix~\ref{app:proofs}.